 (Fabric arts and sewing are not my thing!)

 And yet, she had no idea that she was creating something beautiful.
 She just noticed it wasn’t the same as mine.
 Why do we do that?

 Sometimes we don’t see the creativity in ourselves.
-We are too busy comparing to others and judging what is out in the world.
+We are too busy comparing ourselves to others and judging what is out in the world.
 And honestly, is that really fair to those people?
-They put in the work, went to school, practiced, have a completely different story.
+They put in the work, went to school, practiced, and have different stories.
 The only thing we are responsible for is OUR STORY… and that will always be unique to you.